Programs, PA Forward, Seed Library, Oh My!

 What is a Seed Library?

 A seed library is a place where people of the community can come and get free seeds.
-There are public libraries that have seed libraries in their facility so patrons and visitors learn how to garden, grow some of their own food, and share with others by giving back seeds to the seed library for others to try.
+There are public libraries that have seed libraries in their facilities, so patrons and visitors learn how to garden, grow some of their own food, and share with others by giving back seeds to the seed library for others to try.
 This is a way to create varieties of seeds by developing a network of seed growers.

 This program is free to the community to help increase the ability to grow wholesome foods and to offer seeds and education on how to have productive plants.